abhishekprakash256/abhishekprakash256/README.md

 ### Hi there 👋, I am Abhishek

-#### Currently a masters student at Florida State University
+#### Currently a working Professional with keen intrest in Machine Learning, Software developemnt.

-I really enjoy learning and implementing new Algorithms for solving real world problems.
-I also enjoy front end web development and UI designing also trying to contribute to open source world.
+I'm passionate about learning and implementing new algorithms to tackle real-world challenges.
+Beyond that, I find joy in front-end web development and UI design, actively seeking ways to contribute to the open-source community.

-Skills: Python / Pytorch / JS / HTML / CSS / C
+**Skills:** Python / Pytorch / JS / ML / ANSIBLE

-- 🌱 I’m currently learning deep learning and python machine learning libraries
+- 🌱 I’m currently diving into the realms of deep learning and Python machine learning libraries.
-- I am also intrested in Cloud Platforms and infrastructure designing
+- 💻 Exploring Cloud Platforms and honing skills in infrastructure design.
-- 👯 I’m looking to collaborate on solving real world problems using machine learning or deep learning techiques
+- 👯 I’m eager to collaborate on solving real-world problems using machine learning or deep learning techniques.
-- 💬 Ask me about anything you like
+- 💬 Feel free to ask me about anything!
-- 📫 How to reach me: @meabhi_ on twitter.
+- 📫 Reach me at: [@meabhi_](https://twitter.com/meabhi_) on Twitter.
-- ⚡ Fun fact: Lifting, Football and Arts and designing
+- ⚡ Fun fact: I enjoy lifting, football, and the world of arts and design.

+As an industry professional navigating the vast tech landscape, my interests lie in machine learning, DevOps, and optimizing algorithms for enhanced performance.
+Let's connect and explore the possibilities of tech-driven solutions!

 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg' alt='linkedin' height='40'>](https://www.linkedin.com/in/abhishek256)